 I often get asked what platforms I recommend for the beginning blogger.
-Until very recently, Shake Up Learning was on the Weebly platform.
+Shake Up Learning started on the Weebly platform.
 Weebly is freemium, and the free version offers plenty of features, and the Pro version is very reasonable (see pricing here).
 I really do love the ease and simplicity that Weebly provides.
 It is a great solution for beginning bloggers.
 CLICK HERE to sign-up for Weebly.

-I have been using BlueHost for a while now (both on Weebly and WordPress), and their customer service is excellent!
+I have been using BlueHost for a while now, and their customer service is excellent!
 If you need to host a custom domain, BlueHost is a one-stop shop with support for both Weebly and WordPress.
 I HIGHLY RECOMMEND using Bluehost for your first website and beyond!
 CLICK HERE to sign-up for BlueHost.

 Grammarly is a WONDERFUL tool for checking your spelling, grammar and more.
 It also will check for plagiarism, word choice and make suggestions.
 My writing is far from perfect and I need all the help I can get.
 Grammarly is a life-saver!
 CLICK HERE to sign-up for Grammarly.
 Then install the Grammarly Chrome Extension so it will check your writing across the web: email, social media, blogging, etc.

 Canva is a free and fabulous web tool for creating images, posters, infographics, presentations, flyers and more!
 Almost all of the images I create for this site and for my social media posts are created with Canva.
 Canva makes design easy!
 Plus, it allows me to create original images with my logo and branding.
 Canva will help you and your students look like you majored in graphic design!
 CLICK HERE to sign up for Canva.